-Businesses may stand to benefit from tax law changes included in the new Tax Cuts and Jobs Act (TCJA) law.
+Businesses may stand to benefit from tax law changes included in the new Tax Cuts and Jobs Act.
 Under the new tax law, many companies and business owners will come out ahead.
 However, several tax deductions were either reduced or eliminated to allow for new benefits.
-Here we review some of the more impactful changes in the TCJA law that will affect domestic businesses and their owners.
+Here we review some of the more impactful changes in the Tax Cuts and Jobs Act that will affect domestic businesses and their owners.

 Corporate Tax Rate Changed to 21% Flat Tax Rate